lmjakt/codeR/README.md

 beamer and tikz; but my data analysis is already in R, and in any case I prefer the R to tikz.

+### Part of codeR rendered by codeR
 <figure>
 	<img src="example_2.png" width="700">
-	<figcaption>Part of codeR rendered by codeR
 	</figcaption>
 </figure>

+The commands to produce this rendering:
 ```R
 png("example_2.png", width=1200, height=1400)
 par(bg=rgb(0.3, 0.3, 0.3))